inferno-framework/davinci-pas-test-kit/lib/davinci_pas_test_kit/docs/client_suite_description_v201.md

 To execute a simple set of tests with minimal setup and input, perform an approval workflow using inferno-generated responses and dedicated session-specific endpoints with the following steps:

+1. Create a Da Vinci PAS Client Suite v2.0.1 session using the "Other Authentication" option for the Client Security Type.
-1. Select the "**3.1** Approval Workflow" group from the list at the left.
+1. Select the "Client Registration" group from the list at the left and and click the "RUN TESTS" button in the upper right.
+1. Optionally provide a value for the **Session-specific URL path extension** input to specify the extra path for the dedicated session endpoint or leave blank to let Inferno generate a value for you.
+Then click the "SUBMIT" button at the bottom right.
+1. Attest to an alternate authentication approach in the wait dialog that appears and then configure your client to connect to the Inferno FHIR server subsequently displayed and click the link continue.
-2. Click the "RUN TESTS" button in the upper right.
+1. Select the "Approval Workflow" group from the list at the left and click the "RUN TESTS" button in the upper right.
-3. Click the "SUBMIT" button at the bottom right of the input dialog that appears.
+1. Click the "SUBMIT" button at the bottom right of the input dialog that appears.
-4. Submit a PAS prior authorization request to the endpoint shown in the wait dialog that appears.
+1. Submit a PAS prior authorization request to the endpoint shown in the wait dialog that appears.
-5. When another wait dialog appears, check your system to see whether Inferno's response was interpreted as an approval or not and click the appropriate link in the dialog.
+1. When another wait dialog appears, check your system to see whether Inferno's response was interpreted as an approval or not and click the appropriate link in the dialog.
-6. Review the results including any errors or warnings found when checking the conformance of the request or the generated response.
+1. Review the results including any errors or warnings found when checking the conformance of the request or the generated response.

-Group "**3.2** Denial Workflow" can be run in the same manner.
-Other tests require additional setup:
-- To run the "**3.3** Pended Workflow" group, first run the "**2** Subscription Setup" group, during which the client system will submit a Subscription so that Inferno knows how and where to send a notification that a decision has been rendered on a pended prior authorization request.
+Group "Denial Workflow" can be run in the same manner.
+To run the "Pended Workflow" group, first run the "Subscription Setup" group, during which the client system will submit a Subscription so that Inferno knows how and where to send a notification that a decision has been rendered on a pended prior authorization request.
+Then proceed to execute the "Pended Workflow" group and follow the instructions in the dialogs that appear.
-- To setup up standards-based authentication, run the "**1** Client Registration" group as described in the **Authentication Configuration** section below.
-This test must be run along with at least one workflow test using the configured authentication approach before running the "**5** Authentication Interactions" group.

 ### Postman-based Demonstration